jramaswami/GettingAndCleaningData/CourseProject/README.md

 acceleration in the x direction of the gravity component without the application of a Fast Fourier Transform (so it is time data).
-The analysis script melts the data and transforms each of the 5 components of the raw column name into a value leading to the transformation of:
+The analysis script melts the data and transforms each of the 5 components of the raw column name into a value leading to the reshaping of:

 | ... | tGravityAcc-mean()-X | ... |
 |-----|----------------------|-----|